Makrennel/hyprland-void/README.md

 ### Updating

-If Hyprland updates and this repository changes, you may want to perform a hard reset and clean of your cloned void-packages repository to ensure changes are correctly applied when repeating steps 2 and 3 after a git pull on both void-packages and hyprland-void.
+If Hyprland updates and this repository changes, you may want to perform a hard reset and clean of your cloned void-packages repository to ensure changes are correctly applied when repeating steps 4 and 5 after a git pull on both void-packages and hyprland-void.
 (BEWARE: This will also reset any changes you have made to any other packages locally - you will have to figure it out yourself in this case)

 ```
 $ sudo xbps-install -Su # Update system normally first to avoid building every package needing update from source

-$ cd ~/void-packages
+$ cd ~/repos/void-packages
 $ git clean -fd
 $ git reset --hard
 $ git pull

-$ cd ~/hyprland-void
+$ cd ../hyprland-void
 $ git pull

-$ cat common/shlibs >> ~/void-packages/common/shlibs # Repeat steps 2 and 3
+$ cat common/shlibs >> ../void-packages/common/shlibs # Repeat steps 2 and 3
-$ cp -r srcpkgs/* ~/void-packages/srcpkgs
+$ cp -r srcpkgs/* ../void-packages/srcpkgs

-$ cd ~/void-packages
+$ cd ../void-packages
 $ ./xbps-src update-sys
 ```

 ### Extra
 This repository also includes other templates which may be of interest for:

+- hyprland-nvidia (unofficial patch)
 - hyprpaper
 - xdg-desktop-portal-hyprland

-There is also a template for [hyprland-nvidia](https://wiki.hyprland.org/Nvidia) which includes the [patch used in the AUR](https://aur.archlinux.org/cgit/aur.git/tree/nvidia.patch?h=hyprland-nvidia), however this is unofficial and untested, and as far as I know non-functional.
-Please refer to [issue #1](https://github.com/Makrennel/hyprland-void/issues/1) and try to collaborate to figure it out if this interests you.